Sex and the Other Man

 Sex and the Other Man (also known as Captive) is a 1995 American comedy-drama film written and directed by Karl Slovin, based on the 1990 play Captive by Paul Weitz.
 This film features music composed by Anton Sanko.
 The film stars Stanley Tucci, Kari Wuhrer, Ron Eldard and Conrad Goode in the lead roles.

+Plot

 Arthur Wilkins (Stanley Tucci) becomes an unwitting hostage when Bill Jameson (Ron Eldard), frustrated by a failing sex life and suspicious that his girlfriend Jessica (Kari Wuhrer) has been unfaithful, confronts her boss in their apartment.
 After catching them together, Bill ties up the boss and demands hush money — only to discover that sharing the bedroom drama with a captive audience rekindles his own virility.
 What begins as a bizarre extortion escalates into increasingly perverse voyeuristic role-play, blending black comedy with unsettling intimacy, until the situation spirals into chaos and emotional reckoning.